xonixx/xonixx.github.io/parameterized_goals.md

 Idea of parameterized goals lived for quite some time in my head.
 The first design attempt was [this](https://github.com/xonixx/makesure/issues/96).
 But it appeared to be a dead end in this form (simply, I didn't like the result), so it was discarded.

 A lot of time has passed.
+[Russia started aggressive and genocidal full scale war against my country 🇺🇦Ukraine](https://en.wikipedia.org/wiki/2022_Russian_invasion_of_Ukraine).

 I started the new design from drafting the basic design points in the [document](https://github.com/xonixx/makesure/blob/main/docs/parameterized_goals.md).

 Obviously, I started from designing the syntax, and quickly came to the solution with two complementary keywords `@params` and `@args` (this was inspired by `async` + `await` from JavaScript):